acend/helm-basics-training/content/en/docs/03.0/_index.md

 persistentvolumeclaim/wordpress                  Bound    pvc-83ebf739-0b0e-45a2-936e-e925141a0d35   1Gi        RWO            cloudscale-volume-ssd   2m7s
 ```

-And use `helm get values wordpress` to deploy the values for a given release.
+And use `helm get values wordpress` to deploy the values for a given release:

 ```bash
 helm get values wordpress